RuslanBrilenkov/Arxiv-Harvester/README.md

 After opening the file, you can work with it locally after aving a response text if you wish.
 It would be useful to use regular expressions, as the website response is a text file.
 A recent alternative is with BeautifulSoup package which can give pretty outputs from the HTML responses.
 This project has two analogous codes - one using only requests and regular expressions, and another using in addition Beaitiful Soup.
-Chose any you and let's start harvesting!
+Chose any and let's start harvesting!

 Run as
 || python ArxivHarvester.py